Yonazahran-YMR/cybersec-portfolio/notes/grc-risk-management-notes.md

 Risk = Likelihood x Impact

-Likelihood - how probable is it that a threat actually exploits a vulnerability Impact - if it happens, how bad is the damage (financial, legal, reputational, operational)
+Likelihood: how probable is it that a threat actually exploits a vulnerability
+Impact: if it happens, how bad is the damage (financial, legal, reputational, operational)

 Risk isn't binary, it's not "safe or unsafe", it's a spectrum based on these two